hassanisk/wdi-project-2/README 2.md

-# wdi-project-2
+#WDI-Project-1

-Welcome to **"Popcorn and Chill"** online movie website.
-Second project for *WDI-LONDON*
+Welcome to **"Alien Attack"** web application game.
+First project for *WDI-LONDON*

 ##Introduction
-**"Popcorn and Chill"** is a one player shooting game based on the famous **Duck-Hunt** game. **Duck-Hunt** first released in Japan on April 21, 1984.
+**"Alien Attack"** is a one player shooting game based on the famous **Duck-Hunt** game. **Duck-Hunt** first released in Japan on April 21, 1984.
 Using JavaScript, I recreated this game for my first project after 3 weeks  at General Assembly (Web Development Immersive course).
 A hosted version of **Alien Attack** can be found [here] (https://secure-plateau-53161.herokuapp.com/) The code can be viewed [here] (https://github.com/hassanisk/wdi-project-1).

 ##How To PLAY
 ###Main